sevkioruc/docs/docs/example use cases/project-management.md

 ### Entities

-This examples consist 4 entity,
+This schema consists 4 entity,

 - `user`, represents users.
 This entity is empty because its only responsible for referencing users.